-the disc gel becomes detached from the main body of the nucleus and becomes lodged in the spinal canal.
-Back pain is greatly reduced, but the leg becomes very painful; bladder symptoms may develop.
+the disc gel becomes detached from the main body of the nucleus and becomes lodged in the spinal canal or foramen.
+Back pain is greatly reduced, but the leg becomes very uncomfortable; bladder symptoms may develop.
 In technical jargon, it's called the sequestered disc; ouch.

 Can you see the tiny loose fragment?

 This scan was only taken after he had already had four chiropractic adjustments, manipulations, of the slipped disc.
 By then the pain in his leg was already 30 percent less, so we will never know how large the bulge actually was in the beginning.